 - This part of the presentation is all about spending more of your marketing budget in areas that are returning the most while spending less (or cutting funding altogether) in areas that have little to no return.
 My favorite “Go-To” dashboards are all campaign attribution based and include: Opportunity-to-Won Conversion, Opportunity-to-Won Velocity, and Average Deal Size.
 These dashboards tell you specifically which campaigns have the highest conversion rates, which campaigns generate the fastest velocity and which campaigns generate the largest deal size.
 For me this is nirvana!
 I also include an overall campaign attribution chart which puts a dollar value on the individual campaign’s impact on revenue.
 This allows me to see some big winners (and losers!) and high-performing outliers.

-For a guide on some of these dashboards, check out The Four Pillars of Insights-Driven Marketing Measurement.
+For a guide on some of these dashboards, check out Four Dashboards to Make Marketing Measurement Easy.